jefftriplett/django-podcast/trunk/readme.txt

 http://django-podcast.googlecode.com/svn/trunk/podcast/media/logo.png

-*django-podcast* is a Django application that allows you to easily publish podcasts that conform to the RSS 2.0 and iTunes RSS podcast specification.
+*django-podcast* is a Django application that allows you to easily publish podcasts that conform to the RSS 2.0 and iTunes RSS podcast specifications.

 == Django and Python version ==

 django-podcast requires at least [http://code.djangoproject.com/changeset/7967 Django 0.97 revision 7967].
 This revision incorporated the newforms-admin branch into trunk and makes the most notable use of it in the categories class of the application's models.
-However, I heavily encourage you to develop with Django 1.0.
+However, I *heavily* encourage you to [http://www.djangoproject.com/download/ develop with Django 1.0].

 After connecting to your server via SSH, the Subversion command would be either of the following commands: